 8. Poland Has Beaches, Mountains, Forests, Deserts, and Lakes

 Poland has a very diverse nature.
-Almost 800 km of the seashore and a few mountain chains (Carpathian, Sudet and Świętokrzyskie).
+Almost 800 km of the seashore and a few mountain chains (Tatra, Carpathian, Sudet Bieszczady and Świętokrzyskie).
 Poland also has the only Central-European desert, Pustynia Błędowska.

 There are also dunes in the Pomerania region that are a curiosity on a European scale.
 So are wetlands in Biebrzański National Park.
 And islands in Woliński National Park.

 9. Traditional Polish Last Names Change Depending on the Sex